The best hotels in Islamabad

 Above $200/night is where Islamabad genuinely shines.
 PC Hotel in F-6 and Centaurus Hotel in F-8 are full luxury, and the Serena Hotel at $180-260/night is actually underpriced for what it delivers.
 Don't apologize for spending on these.
 They're worth every rupee.

-Islamabad's best neighborhoods
+Islamabad's best hotel regions

 Islamabad is a planned city, so neighborhoods actually mean something here.
 Prioritize G-5 or Blue Area first: you're central, walkable to the key ministries and Jinnah Super, and taxis cost half what they do from F-8.